The Best Social Media Scheduling and Planning Tools

 Creating an effective social media content plan while scheduling posts into the future can be a mammoth task that requires a significant amount of attention, especially when you are managing multiple social media profiles.
 For this reason, a social media planning and scheduling tool is a great way to help you organize and plan your posts.
 However, you might be wondering what functions this tool should have.

-At its core, a social media scheduler for Instagram, Tiktok, Facebook, LinkedIn, Twitter, YouTube, and TikTok (along with other social media channels) not only allows you to draft and publish posts, but it would also give you the option to plan and map out your posts for the days, weeks, or months ahead.
+At its core, a social media scheduler for Instagram, Tiktok, Facebook, LinkedIn, Twitter/X, and YouTube (along with other social media channels) not only allows you to draft and publish posts, but it would also give you the option to plan and map out your posts for the days, weeks, or months ahead.

 Social Media Scheduler Tools: Features that you Need